drkabob/groompbot/readme.md

 Usage
 -----

-It's set up to be run by a cronfile, probably every minute or so at most.
+It's set up to be run inside a screen, just run in a screen, detach and everything should be good.

 Configuration
 -------------